ho3j/Flask-WAF/README.md

   - Supports multiple attack types (SQLi, XSS, etc.) and actions (block or log).

 - **Request Forwarding**:
-  - Forwards safe requests to the backend (`http://localhost:8888`).
+  - Forwards safe requests to the backend (`http://localhost:8888`) if `forward_to_backend` is enabled.
+  - Displays `safe_request.html` for safe API requests when forwarding is disabled.
+  - Displays `safe_but_disabled.html` for non-API paths when `FORWARDING_ENABLED` is disabled.
   - Preserves headers and parameters.

-- **Rate Limiting** (optional):
-  - Uses Redis to limit requests per IP (default: 100/minute).
-  - Returns 429 response for IPs exceeding the limit.

 - **Admin Panel**:
-  - Responsive HTML interface with Bootstrap and Vazir font.
+  - Responsive HTML interface with Bootstrap and Poppins font.
-  - Features dashboard, blocked IPs, attack logs, rule management, analytics, and settings.
+  - Features dashboard, blocked IPs, attack logs, rule management, settings, log management, and developer info.
   - Authentication with username/password (bcrypt-secured).

+- **Optimized Performance**:
+  - Database queries optimized with indexing and caching for `get_blocked_ips()` (response time ~19ms for safe requests).
+  - Efficient attack detection using regex patterns.

 - **Testing**:
-  - Comprehensive `pytest` suite covering attack detection, request forwarding, IP blocking, authentication, and JSON/file upload handling.
+  - Comprehensive `pytest` suite covering attack detection, request forwarding, IP blocking, authentication, and admin panel routes.
-  - Tests for admin panel routes and learning mode functionality.
+  - Tests for `safe_request.html` and `safe_but_disabled.html` rendering.

 ---